-Preparation for Rail Car Gondola Bulk Solids Transfer

-- 1. The rail location coordinator or designee schedules the transportation of the rail car to the rail transfer facility. - 2.
+- Preparation for Rail Car Gondola Bulk Solids Transfer - 1.
+The rail location coordinator or designee schedules the transportation of the rail car to the rail transfer facility. - 2.
 Communications will be made between the facility operations and the rail location coordinator of the rail car's arrival at the rail spur. - 3.
-The rail location coordinator or designee will obtain and review a copy of the manifest(s) and profile from the facility and will determine the specific PPE requirements per the PPE hazard assessments.

-Rail Car At Spur

-- 1. The operations personnel at the waste transfer facility will perform a basic inspection (Appendix 4 example subject to revisions as required) of the rail car gondola to ensure the following: - The identification numbers on the rail car match the identification numbers on the manifest. - Placards match the hazard class of the manifest. - There is no obvious damage or leaking.
+The rail location coordinator or designee will obtain and review a copy of the manifest(s) and profile from the facility and will determine the specific PPE requirements per the PPE hazard assessments. - Rail Car At Spur - 1.
+The operations personnel at the waste transfer facility will perform a basic inspection of the rail car gondola to ensure the following: - The identification numbers on the rail car match the identification numbers on the manifest. - Placards match the hazard class of the manifest. - There is no obvious damage or leaking.

-TITLE: SOP No.: Page Bulk Solids Rail Transfer For Mega-Rule Wastes 68LG-1013 Avard 6 of 7
+TITLE: SOP No.: Page Bulk Solids Rail Transfer For Mega-Rule Wastes 68LG-1013 Avard 4 of 5

-Transfer Bulk Solids from Rail Gondola

-- 1. A truck driver positions an empty dump truck/roll off box as indicated by the operations personnel. - 2.
-Remove tarp from rail gondola. - 3.
-Weep holes will either be plugged from the outside and/or a container placed under the weep holes to capture any leaking material. - 4.
-The trackhoe operator, and technicians don the required PPE. - 5.
+- Transfer Bulk Solids from Rail Gondola - 1.
+A truck driver positions an empty dump truck/roll off box as indicated by the operations personnel. - 2.
+The trackhoe operator, and technicians don the required PPE. - 3.
+Remove tarp from rail gondola. - 4.
+Weep holes will either be plugged from the outside and/or a container placed under the weep holes to capture any leaking material. - 5.
 The trackhoe operator removes material from rail gondola, places it into the dump truck/roll off box. - 6.
 When the rail gondola is approximately half empty, the operator repositions the trackhoe from the rail gondola being emptied to the next gondola - 7.
 Laborers enter the car while ensuring a minimum distance of 10 feet is maintained beyond the swing radius of the trackhoe. - 8.
 Once the trackhoe is repositioned, the operator completes emptying the rail gondola. - 9.
 When the trackhoe operator can no longer remove material from the rail gondola, the bucket is positioned inside the rail gondola and the trackhoe is shut down. - 10.
 The remaining contents of the rail gondola are swept up and placed inside the trackhoe bucket to ensure the rail gondola is RCRA empty. - 11.
-The gondola is then swept or scraped with brooms and hand tools to loosen any residual material that may have adhered to the sides, corners, weep holes and foot wells of the rail car. - 11.
+The gondola is then swept or scraped with brooms and hand tools to loosen any residual material that may have adhered to the sides, corners, weep holes and foot wells of the rail car. - 12.
 The gondola is then vacuumed using an industrial vacuum and hand tools to remove any remaining material.
-All vacuumed residue will be properly managed and disposed of with the load. - 12.
-Weep-hole plugs are removed, if necessary, and the weep holes vacuumed. - 13.
-A designated operations personnel performs a visual inspection to confirm the cleaning and then completes the inspection documentation. - 14.
+All vacuumed residue will be properly managed and disposed of with the load. - 13.
+Weep-hole plugs are removed, if necessary, and the weep holes vacuumed. - 14.
+A designated operations personnel performs a visual inspection to confirm the cleaning and documents the inspection. - 15.
 The operator will reposition the empty rail gondola and position the next rail gondola to be unloaded.
-This process is repeated for each rail gondola to be emptied. - 15.
-At the end of the transfer operations, the rail gondola with the trackhoe is secured.

-Loaded Dump Trucks/Roll off Boxes

-- 1. A full rail car gondola will fill up to four or five dump trucks and up to eight roll off boxes, depending upon the size.
+This process is repeated for each rail gondola to be emptied. - 16.
+At the end of the transfer operations, the rail gondola with the trackhoe is secured. - Loaded Dump Trucks/Roll off Boxes - 1.
+A full rail car gondola will fill up to four or five dump trucks and up to eight roll off boxes, depending upon the size.
 After a dump truck/roll off box has been filled, the next dump truck/roll off box is positioned into place to continue the rail gondola transfer operations. - 2.
 Once a dump truck/roll off box has been filled, a tarp is secured over the load and the driver is to obtain a manifest for the load. - 3.
 The driver is directed to transport the material to the CHES receiving facility.